darrelltzj/ohlcChart/README.md

 # OHLC Chart

 ## Introduction
-A single page daily Open-high-low-close Chart app that displays data from https://www.alphavantage.co/
+A single page daily Open-high-low-close Chart app that displays data from https://www.alphavantage.co/.
+This app is also available at https://ohlc.darrelltzj.com/.

 ## Engines
 The app was developed with the following engines.